pgerber/linux-sysadmin-utilities/cd_enhanced/README.md

 fi
 ```

-## Functions provided by cd_enhanced
+## Functions Provided by cd_enhanced

 ### cds
 Syntax: **cds ENTRY_NAME [PATH]**

 Add a bookmark called ENTRY_NAME that points to PATH.
-If PATH is not given, it will point to the current working directory.
+If PATH is not given, it will point to the working directory.

 ### cdr
 Syntax: **cdr [ENTRY_NAME]**